OneBrick/onebrick-android/README.md

 About OneBrick
 ===============
-One Brick provides support to local non-profit and community organizations by creating a unique, social and flexible volunteer environment for those interested in making a concrete difference in the community.
+One Brick is a 501(c)3 non-profit organization (Federal ID: 77-0593889) that provides support to local non-profit and community organizations by creating a unique, social and flexible volunteer environment for those interested in making a concrete difference in the community.
 We enable people to get involved, have an impact and have fun, without the requirements of individual long-term commitments. http://onebrick.org/about/ - [OneBrick](http://onebrick.org/about/)